 If this happens and the root rot is already spread, you’ll need to get rid of rotten areas from the root system to try to save your plant.
 However, if the problem is extensive, your plant might not make it.
 After removing the rotten sections caused by root rot, repot the plant using well-draining soil and a pot with enough drainage holes.

-When the problem is under-watering, the leaves on your Spider Plant will eventually dry out.
-Spider Plants prefer that their soil dries out between waterings, but if they’re without water for too long, you could notice browning tips.
+When the problem is under-watering, the leaves on your Spider Plant will eventually dry out from too dry soil.
+Spider Plant prefers that you let the soil dry out between waterings, but if it’s without water for too long, you could notice browning tips.
 If they occur due to under-watering, you can evaluate the plant’s soil and the level of moisture inside the container, ensuring you provide the plant with an adequate water supply.

 This may raise questions about when to water your plant to avoid having to deal with water stress in the first place.
-You should water as soon as the soil fully dries out, to the bottom of the pot, don’t wait too long after that.
+You should water as soon as the Spider Plant’s soil fully dries out, to the bottom of the pot, make sure not to wait too long after that.

 Fluoride Content in Water

-- Wait for a couple of minutes for the fluoride to dissolve in the water and for the water to drain out
+- Wait for a couple of minutes for the fluoride to dissolve in the soil and for the water to drain out

-- Once it drains out, repeat the same process several times
+- Once the potting mix drains, repeat the same process several times

 Fertilizer Residue and Salt Build-Up

 Salt build-up from fertilizer can also lead to brown leaf tips in Spider Plants.
-If you use too much fertilizer on your Spider Plant, you could cause unintentional toxicity, which could damage the plant’s roots and lead to Spider Plant’s leaf tips turning brown.
+If you use too much fertilizer on your Spider Plant, you could cause unintentional toxicity, which could damage the plant’s roots and lead to leaves turning brown.

-If your brown leaf tips issue comes from applying excess fertilizer, you can repot the plant in a fresh potting soil mix.
+If your brown leaf tips issue comes from applying excess fertilizer, you can repot Spider Plant in a fresh potting soil mix, like Mother Earth Groundswell.
 You could also stop fertilizing and flush the soil to remove excess salts.
 Typically, you don’t need to fertilize your Spider Plant if you repot it annually.

 Low Humidity Levels

-Like most tropical plants, Spider Plants love humidity, but they can adapt to low humidity easily.
-However, when exposed to extremely low humidity levels, the leaf tips on Spider Plants can become brown.
+Like most tropical plants, Spider Plants love humidity, but they can adapt to lower levels easily.
+However, when exposed to extremely low humidity levels, the leaf tips on Spider Plants can become dry and brown.

 Last but not least, diseases can also be why your Spider Plant’s leaves are browning.
 Bacterial leaf blight is a common cause of Spider Plant brown tips.